eliotsykes/gordonflash/README.md

 # Gordon Flash Grails Plugin

-Gordon Flash Grails plugin protects the flash scope from being cleared out by static file requests, AJAX requests, and non-HTML responses.
+Gordon Flash Grails plugin protects the flash scope from being cleared out by static file requests, AJAX requests, non-HTML responses, error responses, and explicitly protected requests.

 At time of writing this plugin is only available from the GitHub repo <https://github.com/eliotsykes/gordonflash>